 Visit unusual places on European Heritage Days

 Each year, these long-awaited days see an impressive number of visitors.
 Indeed all the buildings in the city which are generally closed to the public open to let us discover their secrets.
-Do you want to know what the Hôtel de Ville or the Célestins theater is hiding?
+Do you want to know what the Hôtel de Ville or the Célestins theater are hiding?
 These days are for you!

 Read the program and discover (or rediscover) what the city of Lyon has to offer!